 Bring layers to make sure you stay warm and dry.
 Even if rain is not in the forecast, bring a raincoat and rain pants if you have them.
 Remember to stay away from cotton clothing, as it retains water (sweat) and can lead to a very miserable day if the weather turns cold.
 On every hike, I bring long underwear, a fleece, a puffy winter jacket, a stocking cap, and my rain gear.

-- Are you traveling to Glacier or other National Parks out west?
-Our travel guides will provide you with a game plan and make your trip planning a breeze.
+- Our Glacier National Park Itinerary will provide you with a game plan and make your trip planning to Glacier a breeze.

 Many Glacier Boat Tour